blcu-nlp/GEC-Reading-List/README.md

 *  Ge Tao, Wei Furu, Zhou Ming.
 2018.
 [Fluency Boost Learning and Inference for Neural Grammatical Error Correction](https://www.aclweb.org/anthology/P18-1097).
 In Proceedings of the 56th Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers).

 *  Bryant Christopher, Briscoe Ted.
 2018.
 [Language Model Based Grammatical Error Correction without Annotated Training Data](https://www.aclweb.org/anthology/W18-0529).
 In Proceedings of the Thirteenth Workshop on Innovative Use of NLP for Building Educational Applications.

+*  Rico Sennrich, Barry Haddow, and Alexandra Birch.
+2016.
+[Neural Machine Translation of Rare Words with Subword Units](https://arxiv.org/pdf/1508.07909.pdf).
+In Proceedings of the 54th Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers).
+Association for Computational Linguistics, Berlin, Germany, pages 1715–1725.

 <h2 id="BEA"> BEA2019 Competition</h2>